microsoft/azure-iot-developer-kit/docs/getting-started.md

 1. In VS Code, use `Ctrl+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Examples** to open example pane.
 Find 'Examples for MXChip AZ3166 > AzureIoTHub > AzureIoTHubExample'
  ![][mini-solution-solution-catalog]

+2. Use **Quick Open** (`Ctrl+P`) to run 'task config_wifi'.
+It will open terminal and prompt you instructions on connecting to WiFi:

+**[TODO: Screenshot]**

-2. In terminal window opened, you will be asked to put your DevKit into Factory Mode.
-To do so, hold Button A and Reset Button on the same time, them release Reset button before Button A:
+3. In terminal window opened, you will be asked to put your DevKit into Factory Mode.
+To do so, click Button A and hold it, click Reset Button, then release Reset button before Button A:
  ![][getting-started-configure-wifi]

-3. Then you will be prompted to enter SSID and password for the WiFi you want DevKit to connect to:
+4. Then you will be prompted to enter SSID and password for the WiFi you want DevKit to connect to:
  ![][getting-started-configure-wifi-ssid]

-4. Click Reset button on the board again.
+4. Click **Enter** when succeeds.
 The DevKit will reboot and get WiFi connected, to verify the connection, you can see the WiFi LED light up with IP address:
  ![][getting-started-wifi-ip]

 # Next